wpwupingwp/OGU/README.md

         resolution* may not satisfy the requirement, either.

     By set it to 0, BarcodeFinder can skip this step of filteration.
-    Meanwhile, the running time may be high.
+    Meanwhile, the running may be extremly slow.
 * -t value

     Only keep *value* pairs of primers for each high varient region.
 The